MikkelSchubert/adapterremoval/README.md

 ### Identifying adapter sequences from paired-ended reads

-If we did not know the adapter sequences for the 'reads\_*.fq' files, AdapterRemoval may be used to generate a consensus adapter sequence based on fragments identified as belonging to the adapters through pairwise alignments of the reads, provided that the data set contains only a single adpater sequence (not counting differences in index sequences).
+If we did not know the adapter sequences for the 'reads\_*.fq' files, AdapterRemoval may be used to generate a consensus adapter sequence based on fragments identified as belonging to the adapters through pairwise alignments of the reads, provided that the data set contains only a single adapter sequence (not counting differences in index sequences).

 In the following example, the identified adapters corresponds to the default adapter sequences with a poly-A tail resulting from sequencing past the end of the insert + templates.
-It is not nessesary to specify this tail when using the --adapter1 or --adapter2 command-line options.
+It is not necessary to specify this tail when using the --adapter1 or --adapter2 command-line options.
 The characters shown under each of the consensus sequences represented the phred-encoded fraction of bases identical to the consensus base, with adapter 1 containing the index CACCTA:

     $ AdapterRemoval --identify-adapters --file1 reads_1.fq --file2 reads_2.fq